navining/blog/_posts/2020-04-02-Function-Call-Heap-and-Stack.md

 ### Function Call

 After a function is called, we first push all the arguments into the stack.
-In C and C++, the push order is from right to left, so we push *b* and *a* inorder.
+In C and C++, the push order is from right to left, so we push *b* and *a* in order.

 ```assembly
 mov eax, dword ptr[ebp-8]